Aetherinox/obsidian-gistr/CONTRIBUTING.md

 <br />

-### References
+### Referencing Issues

-If you are pushing a commit which addresses a submitted issue, reference your issue in the description of your commit.
-You may also optionally add the major issue to the end of your commit title.
+If you are pushing a commit which addresses a submitted issue, reference your issue at the end of the commit message.
+You may also optionally add the major issue to the end of your commit body.

 References should be on their own line, following the word `Ref` or `Refs`